About This Trip

 Conservation Impact

-Founded in 1969, Oceanic Society is America’s oldest 501(c)(3) nonprofit organization dedicated to ocean conservation.
-As pioneers of “eco travel,” our expeditions have been designed to directly support our mission.
-They not only positively impact our travelers, but also the people, places, and wildlife we go to see.
-Your expedition costs include fees that support conservation and promote sustainable livelihoods in the communities we visit, and Oceanic Society's earnings are invested back into our global research and conservation programs.
-In 2019, we also established our Expedition Impact Fund (EIF) as a way to grow our impact.
-The fund is seeded annually with money earned from our expeditions, and supplemented by donations from Oceanic Society travelers.
-Through the EIF, we award grants to our partners for their on-the-ground efforts to protect ocean habitats and the wildlife and human communities that depend on them.
+Founded in 1969, Oceanic Society is America’s oldest nonprofit organization dedicated to ocean conservation.
+As pioneers of “eco travel,” our expeditions directly support our mission.
+They not only positively impact our travelers, but also the people, places, and wildlife we go to see, and Oceanic Society's earnings are invested back into our global ocean conservation programs.
+In addition, for every booking, we fund the removal of 200 lbs of trash from the marine environment through our Traveler Plastic Pollution Offset Program.

 Dates & Prices